 MEETING 7 - LIFE CYCLE APPROACHES

-The meeting aims to give a basic introduction to life cycle thinking and life cycle assessment (LCA).
-Furthermore, it will give insights into how and when life cycle approaches can be used to assess environmental impacts from buildings.
+The meeting aims to introduce life cycle thinking and life cycle assessment (LCA).
+Furthermore, it will give insights into how life cycle approaches can be used to assess environmental impacts from buildings, and the challenges this entails.